Budapestby VisitCity Guides

 Skip-the-line entry available with online booking at this grand neo-baroque entrance

-Swimming caps enter the picture only if you plan to use the dedicated lap swimming pools – they're not required for the leisurely thermal pools where most visitors spend their time.
-A small waterproof bag proves handy for poolside essentials like your phone for those inevitable Instagram shots.
+Swimming caps are only needed if you plan to use the serious lap-swimming pools.
+Those relaxing thermal pools where most people spend their time don't require caps at all.
+A small waterproof pouch is handy for poolside essentials like your phone for those Instagram shots you'll definitely want to take.

-Széchenyi's crown jewel is undoubtedly its trio of outdoor pools, each with its own personality and purpose.
-The large swimming pool maintains cooler temperatures for serious lap swimmers – this is where you'll need that swimming cap.
-The adventure pool, kept at a comfortable 34°C, bubbles with fun features like swirling whirlpool corridors, underwater jets, and neck showers that massage away tension.
+The three outdoor pools are definitely Széchenyi's main draw, and each one has its own personality.
+The large swimming pool stays cooler for serious lap swimmers.
+That's where you'll need that swimming cap we mentioned.
+The adventure pool maintains a comfortable 34°C and has fun features like swirling whirlpool sections, underwater massage jets, and neck showers that feel like personal massages.

-But the star of the show is the warm thermal sitting pool, maintained at a blissful 38°C. This is where you'll witness Széchenyi's most iconic sight: local regulars so comfortable in their aquatic sanctuary that they've set up permanent chess games on floating boards built into the pool's edge.
-The image of these dedicated players, steam rising around them as they contemplate their next move, has become synonymous with Budapest's bathing culture.
+But the real star is that warm thermal sitting pool at a perfect 38°C. This is where you'll witness what Széchenyi is truly famous for: local regulars who are so at home here that they play chess on floating boards built right into the pool's edge.
+Watching these focused players surrounded by steam while they contemplate their next moves has become one of Budapest's most iconic images.

 Chess players gathered around floating board in steaming thermal pool waters